gorbb/QwickGroups/README.md

 You can then find the compiled *QwickGroups.jar* file in the `Exports/{version}` folder.

 ##Contributing
-Code to messy?
+Code too messy?
 Feel free to fork this repository, or open a pull request and make it better!

 ##Support
 Got a great idea, or need some help getting it working?
 Just open up an issue.